Carrie Simmons, PhD – Executive Director

 Simmons is a native Floridian who grew up fishing and SCUBA diving on both coasts and still does so as often as possible.
-During her education, she received her Ph.D. in Fisheries from Auburn University.
-While working on her degree, she studied gray triggerfish reproductive behavior, early life history, and early settlement to benthic structures as well as competitive interactions between red snapper and gray triggerfish in the Gulf of Mexico.
+During her education, she earned her Ph.D. in Fisheries from Auburn University.
+While working on her degree, she studied gray triggerfish reproductive behavior, early life history, and early settlement on bottom habitats, as well as competitive interactions between red snapper and gray triggerfish in the Gulf of Mexico.
 Much of Simmons’ work was on artificial habitats in the northern Gulf of Mexico, but she studied natural habitats in St. Croix and the Florida Keys while pursuing her Master’s degree in coral ecology.
 She received her undergraduate degree from the University of North Carolina at Asheville and spent summers at the Mt.
 Desert Island Biological Laboratory in Maine studying the physiology of spiny dogfish sharks.

 Beth Hager is a native Floridian.
 She grew up in Tampa fishing, horseback riding, and canoeing along the Hillsborough River.
 Beth attended Hillsborough Community College and the University of Florida with studies concentrated in accounting.
 She earned her bachelor’s degree at St. Petersburg College in the Management and Organizational Leadership program.

-Prior to joining the Council in 2008, Beth served as the Accounting Manager for United Cerebral Palsy of Tampa Bay.
+Prior to joining the Gulf Council in 2008, Beth served as the Accounting Manager for United Cerebral Palsy of Tampa Bay.
 In this role she provided fiscal management and advice through Achieve Management for many area nonprofits, including Community Health Charities of Florida and Prevent Blindness Florida.
 Her dedication to public service is evident by her service on the Board of Directors for St. Francis Children’s Daycare and as a Cub Master of BSA Pack 189 and Committee Member for BSA Troop 188.
 She enjoys exploring the outdoors with her two boys, including snorkeling, kayaking, and recreational fishing.

-Emily attended the University of South Florida where she earned a bachelor’s degree in biology and a master’s degree in science education, with a focus on science learning that occurs outside the traditional classroom.
-She joined the Council in 2010.
+Emily Muehlstein attended the University of South Florida where she earned a bachelor’s degree in biology and a master’s degree in science education, with a focus on science learning that occurs outside the traditional classroom.
+She joined the Gulf Council in 2010.
 She is an avid inshore angler and offshore spearfisherman, targeting mostly groupers, hogfish, and lobster.
 She also enjoys scalloping and freediving for stone crabs.